Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Impact parameter representation of elastic scattering amplitude at finite energies

 The other physical quantities which should be preserved are the mean squared values of the total and inelastic impact parameters, i.e., function $c(s,b)$ should not change the quantities $\meanb[n=2,etype=tot]$ and $\meanb[n=2,etype=inel]$ defined as

 These quantities will be preserved if also

 By definition all the mentioned processes (total, elastic and inelastic) are realized by strong interactions which are of finite ranges.
 Therefore both the integrals appearing in \cref{eq:integ_meanb} should be convergent.
-Condition $\beta^{1/2} h_1(s, \beta) \in L^2(0, \infty)$ guarantees that all three integrals (for total, elastic or inelastic type $X$) in the denominator of \cref{eq:integ_meanb} are convergent; for the inelastic case also on the basis of unitarity condition given by \cref{eq:imp16} (the influence of the correction function $K(s,\beta)$ as it has been mentioned can be neglected).
+Condition $\beta^{1/2} h_1(s, \beta) \in L^2(0, \infty)$ guarantees that all three integrals (for total, elastic or inelastic type $X$) in the denominator of \cref{eq:integ_meanb} are convergent; for the inelastic case also on the basis of unitarity condition given by \cref{eq:imp16}.
 However, this condition does not guarantee the convergence of the integrals in the nominator of \cref{eq:integ_meanb}; in order to achieve this we have to require the validity of stronger condition, i.e., that $\beta^{3/2} h_1(s, \beta) \in L^2(0, \infty)$.
 Due to the unitarity equation the remaining two integrals corresponding to the elastic and inelastic scattering will be convergent, too.

 The function $c(s,b)$ should fulfill, therefore, the following conditions: it must remove the oscillations (provide the non-negative function $\PROF{tot}(s,b)$) and fulfill \cref{eq:rs1} and \cref{eq:rs3}.